networknt/light-doc/content/en/concern/audit.md

 # Client Id
 - client_id

-# User Id
+# User Id in id token, this is optional
 - user_id

-# Client Id in scope/access token
+# Client Id in scope/access token, this is optional
 - scope_client_id

 # Request endpoint uri@method.